Subaru Outback Insurance Rates

 Average premium for full coverage: $1,354

-Full coverage includes $500 deductibles, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all 50 states and for different Outback trim levels.
+Rate estimates include $500 deductible amounts, split liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all 50 U.S. states and Outback trim levels.

 Use the form below to get customized rates for your location.